 Action Voyage – Massive Action Toward Your Dreams

 Leaping into action is by far the hardest part of this plan; that’s because things are now real.
-You’ve sat down and taken stock of your abilities, and made a full plan that covers at least the next twelve months.
+You’ve sat down and taken stock of your abilities and made a full plan that covers at least the next twelve months.
 Now it’s time to go.

 Unfortunately, this is where most people stop.
 With the inventory of your life and a plan in hand, it almost seems like you’ve done the work.
-But you haven’t: if you don’t take immediate, massive action toward your plan, everything you have done so far would be in vain, because dreams with no action are a delusion.
+But you haven’t: if you don’t take immediate, massive action toward your plan, everything you have done so far would be in vain because dreams with no action are a delusion.

 Take a breath.
-Let all of this information soak in.
+Let all of this information sink in.
 Maybe read your work papers a few times over, especially before bedtime.
 Let your subconscious capture it and mull over it.
 Allow yourself to be excited about it.
 Share it, if you want, with the people you trust.